SvenFestersen/GtkPyInterpreter/README.md

 * signals for stdout and stderr write operations
 * include graphics in the output

+The screenshot below shows the use of the widget as a matplotlib shell (this example can be be found in the 'demo' directory).
 ![Example use of the widget as matplotlib shell](http://svenfestersen.github.io/GtkPyInterpreter/img/matplotlib-demo.png 'Example use of the widget as matplotlib shell')

 ## Known bugs/limitations